aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/export-excel-to-json/_index.md

    Yes, you can customize the JSON output format using options provided by Aspose.Cells for Java's JsonSaveOptions.

 ### Is there a trial version of Aspose.Cells for Java available?
-   Yes, you can download a trial version of Aspose.Cells for Java from their official website to evaluate its features.
+   Yes, you can download a trial version of Aspose.Cells for Java from their website to evaluate its features.

 Feel free to explore further possibilities with Aspose.Cells for Java to enhance your data processing capabilities.